De Rham comparison and Poincar\'e duality for rigid varieties: Introduction

-is commutative, where the horizontal isomorphisms are given by the comparison isomorphisms \Pth{and where the duals are with respect to the base field $\BdR$}, and where the vertical isomorphisms are given by the usual Poincar\'e duality of \'etale and de Rham cohomology. \end{enumerate} \end{thm}
+is commutative, where the horizontal isomorphisms are given by the comparison isomorphisms, where the duals are with respect to the base field $\BdR$, and where the vertical isomorphisms are given by the usual Poincar\'e duality for \'etale and de Rham cohomology. \end{enumerate} \end{thm}

-Although it might seem that a comparison isomorphism as in \Refeq{\ref{eq-thm-intro}} could be easily constructed using the comparison isomorphism in \cite[\aThm 1.1]{Diao/Lan/Liu/Zhu:lrhrv} and the Poincar\'e duality for the \'etale and de Rham cohomology of algebraic varieties, in which case the compatibility \Refeq{\ref{enum-compat-dual}} would be tautological, the compatibility \Refeq{\ref{enum-compat-int}} would not be clear.
+Although it might seem that a comparison isomorphism as in \Refeq{\ref{eq-thm-intro}} could be easily constructed using the comparison isomorphism in \cite[\aThm \logRHthmintromain]{Diao/Lan/Liu/Zhu:lrhrv} and the Poincar\'e duality for the \'etale and de Rham cohomology of algebraic varieties, in which case the compatibility \Refeq{\ref{enum-compat-dual}} would be tautological, the compatibility \Refeq{\ref{enum-compat-int}} would not be clear.
 Therefore, we need a different approach.
-We shall first prove such a comparison theorem for \Pth{appropriately defined} cohomology with compact support in the rigid analytic setting \Ref{see Theorems \ref{thm-L-!-coh-comp} and \ref{thm-int-coh-comp}}, using the log Riemann--Hilbert correspondence introduced in \cite{Diao/Lan/Liu/Zhu:lrhrv} and further developed in this paper, and show that the comparison isomorphisms indeed satisfy the desired compatibilities \Refeq{\ref{enum-compat-int}} and \Refeq{\ref{enum-compat-dual}}.
+We shall first prove such a comparison theorem for \Pth{appropriately defined} cohomology with compact support in the rigid analytic setting \Pth{see Theorems \ref{thm-L-!-coh-comp} and \ref{thm-int-coh-comp}}, using the log Riemann--Hilbert correspondence introduced in \cite{Diao/Lan/Liu/Zhu:lrhrv} and further developed in this paper, and show that the comparison isomorphisms indeed satisfy the desired compatibilities \Refeq{\ref{enum-compat-int}} and \Refeq{\ref{enum-compat-dual}}.
 After that, we obtain the comparison theorem in the algebraic setting by GAGA \cite{Kopf:1974-efava} and the comparison results in \cite{Huber:1996-ERA}.